What does an Apple Watch do – Apple Watch features (2025)

 The Digital Crown is a knob on the watch’s right edge that acts like a home button.
 Pressing it returns you to the main screen, and turning it lets you zoom into apps or scroll through options in the interface.

-What can an Apple Watch do with the Digital Crown?
+What can Apple Watch do with the Digital Crown?
 From your watch face simply press the Digital Crown to access the home screen.
 You can also press the Digital Crown to leave an app or double-press the Digital Crown to swap between your two most recently opened apps.
 It can also be held to manually activate Siri, instead of saying ‘Hey Siri’.

 Tell time accurately